-At this writing, the average price of gasoline in the US has topped $5 per gallon, helping to push overall energy costs to their highest point since 2005.
-Food costs have increased by more than 10%, and the overall inflation rate is nearly 9%, both of which are at their peaks since 1981.
+Due to the current inflation situation, the average price of gasoline in the US continues to rise, contributing to an overall increase in energy costs.
+Food prices have also seen an uptick as well as the construction industry and vehicle sales.
 The retail healthcare space is not immune to these cost increases, but unlike many of the day-to-day costs of living, consumers have some power to mitigate their out-of-pocket drug expenses thanks to generic options for many branded medications.

 Price vs. Performance: A Balancing Act

 Physicians, for their part, have become increasingly aware of the barriers to adherence that high branded drug costs place on their patients in an inflated economy.
-Physicians must balance the clinical aspects of efficacy and safety against cost-related access and adherence concerns.
-So they may ask themselves:
+They must balance the clinical aspects of efficacy and safety against cost-related access and adherence concerns.
+So physicians may ask themselves:

 - Is the generic version of an alternative drug good enough to treat the condition?